What is 2D Echo Test?

 • To assess the risk of heart disease in a patient with other risk factors, such as high blood pressure or diabetes.

-• To evaluate the function of the heart before and after surgery or other procedures.
+• To evaluate the heart's function before and after surgery or other procedures.

 What happens during a 2d echo test?

 During a 2D echocardiogram, a small handheld device called a transducer is placed on the chest.
 The transducer emits sound waves that bounce off the heart and create an image of the heart on a computer screen.
-The test is painless and noninvasive and typically takes 30-60 minutes to complete.
+The test is painless, noninvasive, and typically takes 30-60 minutes to complete.

-Are there any risk associated with 2d echo test?
+Is there any risk associated with a 2d echo test?

 2D echocardiograms are generally considered safe and involve no radiation exposure.
 Rarely the test can cause complications such as allergic reactions to the ultrasound gel.